-NHP utilizes the services of Kirvin Doak Communication (KDC) for developing paid media messages, as KDC is the current vendor for the Nevada Dept. of Public Safety.
-Since 1998, KDC and previous media vendors have produced messages regarding trucker seat belts usage, distracted driving, construction/work zone safety, and safe driving around passenger vehicles.
+NHP utilized the services of Kirvin & Doak Communications (KDC) for developing paid media messages, as the previous vendor for the Nevada Dept. of Public Safety.
+KDC produced messages regarding trucker seat belts usage, distracted driving, construction/work zone safety, and safe driving around passenger vehicles.
 Various media have been used, including outdoor billboards, radio, banner ads, pump toppers and Facebook.
 Specific messages have been developed to combine educational efforts with the enforcement efforts of the Badge On Board program.
 For FFY21, NHP paid for a Human Trafficking Campaign which included billboards throughout the state, radio spots, press releases and web service banners to bring awareness for human trafficking.
 This was also a collabrative effort between the Nevada Trucking Association, Truckers Against Trafficking and FMCSA.